aries1980/gcp-typescript-kata/README.md

 - Multilingual messages, handling the plurals in the messages properly.
 - Create healthcheck endpoint to see gather metrics and see the downstream. services health.
+- Encrypt the data store and the Cloud Function storage.

 # We can go crazy…